MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 ## Staffing attributes

 Staffing attributes are accessed through the **Resources** field in the schedule.
 You can either search for an existing resource, or select **Create**, and in the **Quick Create** pane, add a project team member as a new resource.
+When searching for a resource in the resource picker in the task grid, board view or gantt, the search will return either existing project team members or active bookable resources.

 The **Role**, **Resourcing Unit**, and **Position Name** fields are used to describe the staffing requirements for the task.
 These staffing attributes, together with the task schedule are used to find available resources to do this task.